jonaden94/hpc_guide/1_setup/setup_doc.md

 # 2. Installing miniforge
 * miniforge is a minimal distribution of conda that allows to structure packages, for example python packages, into environments.
-* Although it is possible to install miniforge in your home directory, this might lead to problems since disc space is quite limited there (60 GB as of mid 2025).
-* Apart from your home directory, there are various other data stores for different purposes.
-A description of those data stores can be found [here](https://docs.hpc.gwdg.de/how_to_use/the_storage_systems/index.html).
-* Those data stores that are project specific (i.e. those that all members of a project can access) are automatically linked to the home directory at ``.project``.
-All members of a project can write to those folders.
-* A good location for miniforge is the project-specific data store that is linked to your home directory as ``.project/dir.project``.
+* In 2025, the disc space in the home directory was increased to 60 GB, which is why it is now possible to install miniforge there without running into memory issues.
+Nevertheless, you should always monitor the disc space (run ``show-quota`` in command line) since it is easily possible to exceed the quota by accidentally saving large files there.
+There are various other data stores for these purposes (see [here](https://docs.hpc.gwdg.de/how_to_use/the_storage_systems/data_stores/index.html), more on that later)
-* Running the following shell script installs miniforge in this project-specific data store:
+* Running the following shell script installs miniforge in your home directory:
 ```
 bash 1_setup/install_miniforge.sh
 ```